MohammedGhafri/How_to/Django_REST_Framework_&_Docker.md

 9. In app.views :

     - > Create classes the related to serializer as explained in the demo
+# Added recently
+10. In app.admin Assign your model to app.admin:

+    - > import model
+    - > add `admin.site.register(<modelName>)

-10. Before run server, create superuser
+11. Before run server, create superuser

 ## Part 2 : Docker